ingonyama-zk/icicle/docs/docs/icicle/golang-bindings/multi-gpu.md

 Runs a given function on a specific GPU device, ensuring that all CUDA calls within the function are executed on the selected device.

 In Go, most concurrency can be done via Goroutines.
 However, there is no guarantee that a goroutine stays on a specific host thread.

-`RunOnDevice` was designed to solve this caveat and insure that the goroutine will stay on a specific host thread.
+`RunOnDevice` was designed to solve this caveat and ensure that the goroutine will stay on a specific host thread.

-`RunOnDevice` will lock a goroutine into a specific host thread, sets a current GPU device, runs a provided function, and unlocks the goroutine from the host thread after the provided function finishes.
+`RunOnDevice` locks a goroutine into a specific host thread, sets a current GPU device, runs a provided function, and unlocks the goroutine from the host thread after the provided function finishes.

-While the goroutine is locked to the host thread, the Go runtime will not assign other goroutine's to that host thread.
+While the goroutine is locked to the host thread, the Go runtime will not assign other goroutines to that host thread.

 **Parameters:**